The Counteroffer Paradox: Why "Buying Back" Talent is a False Economy

 The money has changed, but the root causes—lack of autonomy, blocked progression, or culture—remain.

-For the Employer: Buying Time, Not Loyalty
+Buying Time, Not Loyalty

 Why do companies counter?